-- (1) The Council may develop Continuing Professional Development Guidelines, criteria and procedures for the planning profession; - (2) A Person registered as a technical of professional planner, must obtain the minimum number of Continuing Professional Development (CPD) points within the prescribed period to maintain his/her registration status, in line with the guideline so published from time to time.
+- (1) The Council must develop Continuing Professional Development Guidelines, criteria and procedures for the planning profession and publish it on its website. - (2) A person registered as a technical or professional planner, must obtain the minimum number of Continuing Professional Development (CPD) points within the prescribed period to maintain his/her registration status, in line with the guideline so published from time to time.